 All plants need water, but not all plants tolerate a lot of it.
 There is an art of watering.
 You should know it to keep your garden looking healthy as well as beautiful.
-Most Tampa Lawn Care experts already understand the needs of the plants they place on gardens.
 This is the reason why they can give homeowners the right advice about when to start watering lawn.
 However, people with detached homes have lawns that may not necessarily face watering needs similar to planted plants in other parts of the garden.
 The lawn is unique because of its aesthetic as well as functional uses.
 Besides, watering the lawn is a hobby for most people; it helps them clear their heads.
 Bear in mind though that too much or too little water can mess the look of the lawn which require expensive repair costs.

 Many homeowners start watering their lawn right after the end of the winter season.
 It is important to note though that during early spring, there is usually enough rain to keep your lawn healthy.
 The truth is that experts recommend that you start watering your lawn when the weather gets dry.
 Apart from knowing when to start watering lawn, you should also make yourself aware of other maintenance tips to keep your lawn healthy.

 Grass needs to keep green all the time.
 The implication is that once you start with your watering process, you will need to keep up on a daily basis if there is no natural precipitation to help you out.
 Therefore, watering is a commitment you must prepare for before deciding to do it.
 Grass grows fast hence; it will need mowing, which will also change the watering needs.
 You also expect the medium used to plant the grass to affect water retention capabilities and this, in turn, influences the correct timing for the watering activities.